top of page

 My next poetry collection, The Green Month, will be published by Faber and Faber in October 2025.
 It's a sequence of love and nature poems freely adapted from the work of the great medieval Welsh poet Dafydd ap Gwilym.

-My latest book, Depersonalization and Creative Writing: Unreal City, is now out in paperback from Routledge.
+My book Depersonalization and Creative Writing: Unreal City, is out in paperback from Routledge.
 Depersonalization is a little-known but quite common condition which causes the world and / or the self to seem unreal.
 My study begins with a memoir of my experience of it in my 20s, which was closely linked to the beginning of my writing career.
 I go on to argue that it is a significant factor in many literary texts and offers some important lessons for writers.
 Read more about it here.

 Matthew Francis: